-I’ve just switched to Windows 7 and found that it no longer ships with a mail client as Outlook Express in Windows XP or Windows Mail in Windows Vista.
+I’ve just switched to Windows 8 and found that it no longer ships with a mail client as Outlook Express in Windows XP or Windows Mail in Windows Vista.
 My version of Office contains Outlook and I now want to use that.

 How do I get all my original emails in Outlook?

 After that, you can use the Export command from within Outlook Express or Windows Mail to get your messages into Outlook.
-From there, you can backup your pst-file on the old machine and restore it on the new machine.
+From there, you can backup your pst-file on the old computer and restore it on the new computer.

 Once everything is in working order within Windows Live Mail, you can use the Export function within Windows Live Mail to get all your messages into Outlook.